bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 # Tutorial 2

-In this tutorial, you will learn to develop high quality standards-based REST (Hypermedia) applications using the following tools.
+In this tutorial, you will learn how to develop high quality standards-based REST (Hypermedia) applications using the following tools.

 * Define a JSON schema and use it for validation and documentation [Json Schema](https://json-schema.org/)
 * Hypermedia types [HAL (Hypertext Application Language)](https://stateless.group/hal_specification.html)
 * A DB migration tool developed by CakePHP [Phinx](https://book.cakephp.org/3.0/ja/phinx.html)
 * Binding PHP interfaces to SQL statement execution [Ray.
 MediaQuery](https://github.com/ray-di/Ray.MediaQuery)

-Let's proceed with the commits in [tutorial2](https://github.com/bearsunday/tutorial2/commits/v2).
+Let's proceed with the commits found in [tutorial2](https://github.com/bearsunday/tutorial2/commits/v2).

 ## Create the project